niplav/site/pergraphs.md

 which I can also thank for talking through all the cases for n=2.

-As a variant one could ditch the nodes entirely, and replace them self-directed edges.
+As a variant one could ditch the nodes entirely, and replace them self-sourced and self-sinked peredges.
 I think that one has different combinatorial behavior.

 <!--TODO: Compute maybe also for non-multi-pergraphs?-->

 ### Questions

-1. When does reversing the edges of a pergraph result in an isomorphic pergraph?
+1. When does reversing the peredges of a pergraph result in an isomorphic pergraph?
 2. Is there some canonical injection into directed graphs?
 3. How computationally expensive is isomorphism-checking?
 	1. Sub-pergraph detection?